 A. Any structure or building or any use of any structure, building, premises or land which is injurious, obnoxious, offensive, dangerous or a nuisance to the community or to the neighborhood through noise, vibration, concussion, odors, fumes, smoke, gases, dust, harmful fluids or substances, danger of fire or explosion, or other objectionable features detrimental to the community or neighborhood health, safety, convenience, morals or welfare, including but not limited to the following:

-3. Trailers or mobile homes for residential, or residential accessory use except on a day-use (non-habitation) basis by a contractor in association with a permitted construction job site, or on a temporary living basis by a resident under the provisions of § 112; § 202.
+3. Trailers or mobile homes for residential, Accessory Dwelling Unit use, Accessory Residential Structure use, except on a day-use (non-habitation) basis by a contractor in association with a permitted construction job site, or on a temporary living basis by a resident under the provisions of § 112; § 202.
 Definitions.
 [Ord. of 4-20-2011, art.
 2, § 202; Ord. of 8-17-2011, art.
 2, § 202]

 A. In the Zoning Ordinance the following words and terms shall have the following meanings:

 3. ACCESSORY DWELLING UNIT – A residential living unit on the same parcel as a legally established principal use.
 An Accessory Dwelling Unit provides complete independent living facilities for one or more persons.
 It may take various forms including, but not limited to, a detached unit; a unit that is part of an accessory structure, such as a detached garage, or a unit that is part of an expanded or remodeled primary dwelling.

-4.1 Accessory family dwelling unit.
-An apartment connected to and accessible from a single-family dwelling unit that contains permanent provisions for living, sleeping, eating, cooking, and sanitation and is occupied by a family member of the property owner who is 62 years old or older or is disabled, as defined by R.I.
-Gen. Laws § 42-87-1.
-See § 518, Accessory Family Dwelling Units.
-[Added 3-5-2018 by Ord.
-No. 2018-01]
+RESERVED

-5. ACCESSORY RESIDENTIAL STRUCTURE – Any stucture, accessory to a principal use, designed, intended or used for overnight human habitation or occupancy.
-An accessory residential structure lacks some element of a dwelling unit as defined in this Ordinance and as regulated under § 511.
+5. ACCESSORY RESIDENTIAL STRUCTURE – Any structure, accessory to a principal use, designed, intended or used for overnight human habitation or occupancy.
+No Accessory Residential Structure shall have kitchen facilities .
 [Amended December 6, 1999; and June 21, 2000]

 6. ACCESSORY STRUCTURE – A structure which is customarily incidental and subordinate to the principal structure.
 An accessory structure shall be restricted to the same lot as the principal structure.
 An accessory structure shall not be permitted without the primary structure to which it is related.
 No accessory structure shall be used for overnight human habitation unless it is an Accessory Residential Structure in compliance with § 511 or it satisfies the definition of Dwelling Unit in this section.
 [Amended December 6, 1999; 3-5-2018 by Ord.
 No. 2018-01]

-7. ACCESSORY USE – A use of land or of a building, or portion thereof, customarily incidental and subordinate to the principal use of the land or building.
+7. ACCESSORY USE-HOME OCCUPATION – A use of land or of a building, or portion thereof, customarily incidental and subordinate to the principal use of the land or building.
 An accessory use shall be restricted to the same lot as the principal use.
+An accessory use shall not be permitted without the principal use to which it is related.

-17. ATTACHED MULTI-FAMILY DWELLING – A dwelling structure containing two or more dwelling units.
-(See § 404, Attached Multi-Family Development)
+17. RESERVED

 60. DWELLING UNIT – A structure or portion thereof providing complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation, and containing a separate means of ingress and egress.
 See also, "Household."

 69. FAMILY — A person or persons related by blood, marriage, or other legal means.
 See also, "Household."
 93. HOME OCCUPATION — Any activity customarily carried out for gain by a resident, conducted as an accessory use in the resident's dwelling unit.
 See also, "Accessory Use."